Shubham-Upadhyay17/StreamAPI/README.md

-# StreamAPI
+#Stream-API
-Questions on streams in java
+Questions on Streams in Java
-" "
+--
 **Super Easy**
+--
 - [x] How do you create streams in java?
 - [x] Filter even numbers from list
 - [x] Convert numbers in the list to their squares